Porsche Panamera Insurance Rates

 We have outlined all the information you need to know in this helpful guide.
 Feel encouraged to read through the details of this comprehensive guide and enter your five-digit ZIP code in the box above to start comparing Porsche Panamera insurance rates from multiple providers.

-The average auto insurance rates for a Porsche Panamera are $1,390 annually for full coverage insurance.
-Comprehensive insurance costs an estimated $300 a year, collision insurance costs $458, and liability insurance is $474.
-Liability-only insurance costs around $522 a year, and high-risk driver insurance costs $2,992 or more.
-16-year-old drivers cost the most to insure at up to $5,226 a year.
+U.S. average insurance prices for a Porsche Panamera are $1,390 every 12 months for full coverage insurance.
+Comprehensive costs on average $300, collision costs $458, and liability is $474.
+Liability-only coverage costs around $522 a year, with high-risk coverage costing around $2,992.
+Teens pay the highest rates at $5,226 a year or more.

 Average premium for full coverage: $1,390

-Estimates include $500 physical damage deductibles, liability coverage up to 30/60, and includes additional medical/uninsured motorist coverage.
-Prices are averaged for all 50 states and Panamera trim levels.
+Price estimates include $500 policy deductibles, minimum liability limits, and includes both medical and UM/UIM coverage.
+Estimates are averaged for all 50 states and for different Panamera trim levels.

-For the average 40-year-old driver, Porsche Panamera insurance rates range from as cheap as $522 for just the minimum liability insurance to a high of $2,992 for a high-risk driver policy.
+For the normal driver, Porsche Panamera insurance prices go from the cheapest price of $522 for basic liability insurance to a much higher rate of $2,992 for high-risk insurance.

 Use the form below to get customized rates for your location.